 The Driving Test: How to Ace It

-One of the questions we get asked most frequently is, what should students do to prepare for the driving test.
-The keys to acing the test are to simply relax and be confident in what you’ve learned from drivers ed, your driving instructor and your parents.
+One of the questions we get asked most frequently is what students should do to prepare for the driving test.
+The keys to acing the test are simply to relax and be confident in what you’ve learned from driver ed, your driving instructor, and your parents.
 But there are still some best practices that will make passing your driving test much easier.

-Let’s take a look at everything you need to know for the driving exam as far as what to expect on the road test and how to prepare for it.
+Let’s look at everything you need to know for the driving exam: what to expect on the road test and how to prepare for it.

 What is a Driving Test?

-In order to take the driving test, you must first pass the permit test to get your learner permit.
+To take the driving test, you must pass the permit test to get your learner permit.
 But you can’t jump from one test to the next.
-In most circumstances you have to complete behind-the-wheel training before you’re eligible to take the driving test.
+In most circumstances, you have to complete behind-the-wheel training before you’re eligible to take the driving test.

 What is on the Road Test?

 The official DMV driving test to get a drivers license usually consists of two parts.
 The first part is a skills test that requires you to complete basic driving maneuvers, usually in the DMV parking lot.
-The second part is an assessment of your ability to drive with other cars on the road.
+The second part is assessing your ability to drive with other cars on the road.

 The driving test is going to cover a lot of ground.
 Here are some things you’ll need to practice in order to prepare for the exam: